Harveker/alzheimerdingerLM/README.md

-You're absolutely right!
-Let me provide a more accurate README that matches your actual single-file C++ implementation:

 # Alzheimer's Disease Classifier with LDA (C++)

 This is a **single-file C++ implementation** of a Linear Discriminant Analysis (LDA) classifier for Alzheimer's disease prediction from medical data.